nnarain/nnarain.github.io/_posts/2023-02-22-Icarus Sensors and Visualization.md

 A ringbuffer is used to store sensor data (also added as a bevy resource).
 A system is used to move data from the channels to the ringbuffer.

-Now that the data is in the system it can be plotted. `egui`'s collecting library is surprisingly good:
+Now that the data is in the system it can be plotted. `egui`'s plotting library is surprisingly good:

 ```rust
 fn ui_system(mut ctx: ResMut<EguiContext>, sensors: Res<Sensors>) {